reanahub/reana/docs/administratorguide.rst

 REANA cloud uses `Kubernetes <https://kubernetes.io/>`_ container orchestration system.
 The best way to try it out locally is to set up `Minikube
 <https://kubernetes.io/docs/getting-started-guides/minikube/>`_ (minikube
-version 0.35.0 or higher is known to work the best).
+version 1.0.0 is known to work the best).

 The minikube can be started as follows: